matthew-brett/barts-setup/barts_setup.md

 ### IPHONE 12

 * Turn on phone.
 Log in with PIN in blue book.
-* Plug lightning to USB-A cable from phone into USB-A power on power extension block.
+* Plug lightning to USB-A cable from phone into USB-A power somewhere.
+  It's most convenient to use a USB power plug on the nearest extension block.
 * _Turn on the phone WiFi_.
 Connect to StBartholomewPrivate.

 ### For IPHONE 8